ewoolsey/interactive-parse/README.md

 In particular, this crate needs proper error handling.
 In most cases the crate will panic if it encounters an issue parsing.
 This is not ideal and could definitely be improved.

-In particular, this crate needs proper error handling.
-In most cases the crate will panic if it encounters an issue parsing.
-This is not ideal and should definitely be improved.

 ---